sdh202/SJSU_IT/readme.txt

     9) Click on OAuth consent screen and click 'Publish App'
     10) Go to Credentials, Create Credentials, OAuth Client ID, Choose Desktop App as Application Type, Any name, Click Create
     11) On OAuth client created screen, choose 'Download JSON'
-    12) Rename the file as 'client_secret.json and place it in the sjsuIT folder
+    12) Rename the file as 'client_secret.json and place it in the Process_Upload_Script folder

 4. Run gdrive.py Script: 2 ways
     1) Recommended - With IDE like VSCode: open project folder, open gdrive.py:
-        Edit Target Folder ID:
+        One-time Step: Edit Target Folder ID:
             Go to desired folder/location in Google Drive.
-            Copy the last portion of the URL
-            Paste it in the script: PARENT_FOLDER_ID = "<Your ID Here>"
+            Copy the last portion of the URL - part after "folders/" Paste it in the script: PARENT_FOLDER_ID = "<Your ID Here>"
     2) Through Command Prompt/Terminal:
         cd /path/sjsuIT/Scripts